 Not all substrates are infused with primer.
 Plaster and bare drywall are porous and can absorb a great amount of the pigments and binders (resins) that are found in paint.
 The paint’s base coat will typically contain a binder film that’s much thinner, which means that the next coat of paint won’t have the means to stick to the coat of paint that came before it.
 In general, never skip the primer if the paint being used isn’t already sealed with it.

-Luckily, there is a solution if the paint is forming bubbles after a primer-free application.
+Fix it–Luckily, there is a solution if the paint is forming bubbles after a primer-free application.
 Before making the move to repaint the surface, begin to scrape away the bubbles, and patch it along the way.
 Scrape, clean the surface, and finish off with latex and oil-based primer that works to block any stains.
 Also, choose the primer according to the type of paint being used.
 For the next paint application, don’t skip out on the primer.
 For more information, check out our tips on sanding and priming.

 The painting surface is wet